Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons

-To respond to the growing demand for a comprehensive theoretical understanding of graph convolution, we delve into the feature learning process \citep{cao2022benign,allen2022feature,wen2021toward} of graph neural networks.
-In our study, we introduce a data generation model—termed SNM-SBM—that combines a signal-noise model \citep{cao2022benign,allen2020towards} for feature creation and a stochastic block model \citep{abbe2015exact} for graph construction.
-Our analysis is centered on the convergence and generalization attributes of two-layer graph convolution networks (GCNs) when trained via gradient descent, compared with the established outcomes for two-layer convolutional neural networks (CNNs) as presented by Cao et al. (2022) \citep{cao2022benign}.
-While both GCNs and CNNs demonstrate the potential to achieve near-zero training error, our study effectively sheds light on the discrepancies in their generalization abilities.
-We emphasize the crucial contribution of graph convolution to the enhanced performance of GNNs.
-Our study's key contributions are as follows:
+To address this critical question, we conduct a feature learning analysis \cite{cao2022benign,allen2022feature} for graph neural networks to establish a unified theoretical framework that analyzes both the convergence and generalization properties of GCNs, enabling a \textit{quantitative comparison} with MLPs.
+Specifically, we introduce a data generation model, termed, that combines a signal-noise model \cite{allen2020towards,cao2022benign} for input feature creation with a stochastic block model \cite{abbe2015exact} for graph construction.
+This setting serves as a representative case study for our analysis.
+Our theoretical investigation focuses on the optimization trajectory and post-training generalization of two-layer GCNs trained using gradient descent, and compares these results with the established findings for two-layer MLPs \cite{cao2022benign}.
+While both GCNs and MLPs are shown to achieve near-zero training error, our analysis reveals a distinct quantitative advantage for GCNs in terms of generalization on test data.
+The key contributions of our study are as follows:

-\begin{itemize} \item We establish global convergence guarantees for graph neural networks training on data drawn from SNM-SBM model.
-We demonstrate that, despite the nonconvex optimization landscape, GCNs can achieve zero training error after a polynomial number of iterations.
+\begin{itemize} [leftmargin = *] \item \textbf{Global Convergence Guarantees:} We provide global convergence guarantees for graph neural networks trained on data generated by the SNM-SBM model.
+By characterizing signal learning and noise memorization in feature learning, we show that, despite the inherent nonconvexity of the optimization landscape, GCNs can achieve zero training error within a polynomial number of iterations.

-\item We further establish population loss bounds of overfitted GNN models trained by gradient descent.
-We show that under certain conditions on the signal-to-noise ratio, GNNs trained by gradient descent will prioritize learning the signal over memorizing the noise, and thus achieves small test losses.

-\item We delineate a marked contrast in the generalization capabilities of GCNs and CNNs following gradient descent training.
-We identify a specific regime where GCNs can attain nearly zero test error, whereas the performance of the model discovered by CNNs does not exceed random guessing.
-This conclusion is further substantiated by empirical verification.